of art.

 Our arts scene was built from the ground up.
 Local artists have become real estate developers to help give rise to an entire creative district.
 Culinary trendsetters collaborate with museums.
 Galleries host underground art shows and pop up jewelry markets.

-St. Pete Arts Alliance and St. Petersburg Arts Association fuel entrepreneurship opportunities for creatives.
+The St. Pete Arts Alliance fuels entrepreneurship opportunities for creatives.

 St. Pete’s arts organizations receive generous support from St. Pete companies.
 Those same businesses find a powerful talent pool of innovative minds — drawn to the city by its ever-evolving creative culture.

-The Waterfront Museum District attracts visitors from all over the United States and overseas to its Salvador Dali museum, the Museum of Fine Arts, and the St. Petersburg Museum of History.
+In St. Pete you're rarely far from art—there are a dozen museums, 75+ galleries, and more than 500 outdoor murals throughout the city.
+The Waterfront Museum District attracts visitors from all over the United States and overseas to the Salvador Dali Museum and the Museum of Fine Arts.

-In the Central Arts District, the world’s first permanent Dale Chihuly collection presented by the Morean Arts Center, Florida Holocaust Museum, and the Florida CraftArt Museum are within walking distance.
+In the Central Arts District, the world’s first permanent Dale Chihuly collection presented by the Morean Arts Center, Florida Holocaust Museum, the Florida CraftArt Museum, and the contemporary glass art Imagine Museum are within walking distance.

 Recent additions to the city’s stable of museums include the Museum of American Arts and Crafts Movement and the Tom and Mary James Museum of Western and Wildlife Art.